UTM parameters

 utm_contentThe variant (ad or link)Session manual ad content

-In practice: UTMs are the keys Buron's datasets group by.
-Cross-channel reporting lines campaigns up by exactly these strings, which is why their consistency is a data contract, not a formatting preference.
+In practice: UTMs are the strings Buron's cross-channel datasets group by, which makes their consistency a data contract rather than a formatting preference.

-The parameter-by-parameter reference with the full failure-case registry is UTM parameters: the reference; the naming system that keeps values consistent is utm naming conventions.
-The platform-written counterpart is defined at Click ID (gclid / fbclid / wbraid), and the territory routes from Conversion tracking & signal quality.
+The parameter-by-parameter reference with the full failure-case registry: UTM parameters: the reference.
+The platform-written counterpart: Click ID (gclid / fbclid / wbraid).